matrix-ac/blog/_posts/2016-01-18-meta-searching-and-gophers.md

 **TL;DR** Searx instance and gopher service.

 # Meta Searching
-For the past few months we have been trailing a Searx instance.
+For the past few months we have been trialing a Searx instance.
 Searx is a meatasearch engine, which aggregates the results of other search engines without storing any private information,

 You can access it: <https://matrix.ac/searx> checkout the [about page](/searx/about) which will answer some of your questions.